cverhelst/Timetable/README.txt

-Small project where I will try to create a brute-forcing solution to the problem of trying to schedule courses/exams in a restricted timetable ( where courses have resources they need and rooms provide these resources along with the hours they can be booked for a course)
+# Project Timetable

+This is a small project that will try to offer a *brute-forced* solution to the problem consists of:

+* Courses
+* Rooms
+* That need or have resources
+* And fitting this niceley into a timetable